ovh/docs/pages/account_and_service_management/managing_billing_payments_and_services/how_to_cancel_services/guide.en-gb.md

 ---
-title: How to cancel your OVHcloud services
+title: How to cancel my OVHcloud services
 excerpt: Find out how to cancel your OVHcloud subscriptions via the OVHcloud Control Panel
 updated: 2024-01-19
 ---